h8liu-archives/d8/README.md

 **Library Structure**

+I split the code into pretty small and self-contained packages with clear dependencies, so that a third person could reuse part of the code chunk easily.
+For example, for parsing domains, one only need to import the `d8/domain` package, and don't need to care about the client and crawling cursor code.

+General purpose helpers:

+- `printer` - Provides a simple line printer that supports indenting.
+Used for printing logs.
+- `subcmd` - Provides APIs for defining sub commands.

 The core library:

 - `d8/domain` provides domain name parsing.
 - `d8/client` provides a simple DNS async client.
-- `d8/packet` provides DNS packet parsing (for crawling purposes).
 - `d8/packet/consts` defines rdata type and class codes.
 - `d8/packet/rdata` provides DNS records parsing (for crawling purposes).
+- `d8/packet` provides DNS packet parsing (for crawling purposes).
 - `d8/term` provides a recursive crawling cursor for executing crawling logics.
 - `d8/tasks` implements several common crawling logics.

-General purpose helpers:

-- `printer` - Provides a simple line printer that supports indenting.
-Used for printing logs.
-- `subcmd` - Provides APIs for defining sub commands.

 Binaries: